Which Kayak Is Right For Me?

 When deciding the length of your kayak, it is the general rule that the longer and narrower the kayak is, the faster it will travel and the wider the kayak is the more stable, but slower it will be.

 If speed is what you are looking for, look at the longer and narrower kayaks.
-If speed is not important, you are a beginner, plan on fishing out of it, or would just like to have at the lake for anyone to use, we would suggest choosing a shorter, wider kayak.
+Is speed is not important, you are a beginner, plan on fishing out of it?
+Would you just like to have at the lake for anyone to use, we would suggest choosing a shorter, wider kayak.